-With respect to modeling and validation of embedded systems, the overall trends include the need for dealing with increasingly complex systems with and increasing number of (functional and non-functional) features.
+With respect to modeling and validation of embedded systems, the overall trends include the need for dealing with increasingly complex systems with an increasing number of (functional and non-functional) features.

-The need for a scientific foundation for embedded systems dealing simultaneously with software, hardware resources and physical environments have received substantial attention during the last year with significant contributions from the partners of the ARTIST Design
+The need for a scientific foundation for embedded systems dealing simultaneously with software, hardware resources and physical environments have received substantial attention during the last year with significant contributions from the partners of the ARTIST Design Modeling and Validation Cluster.
+Emphasis is on quantitative modeling as well as component-based design methodology with the ambition of establishing a coherent family of design flows spanning computer science, control and hardware.